Jayden Daniels: LSU

 Daniels was named one of the team captains prior to the 2023 season.
 In Week 3 and 4, he earned SEC offensive player of the week honors after scoring four total touchdowns each against the Mississippi State Bulldogs and Arkansas Razorbacks.
 Daniels earned another player of the week honor two weeks later with four total touchdowns against the Missouri Tigers.
 He sustained a concussion from a hit by Dallas Turner in a week 9 game against No. 8 ranked Alabama and left the game.
 Daniels returned the following week against the Florida Gators and became the first player in NCAA Football Bowl Subdivision (FBS) history to have 350 passing and 200 rushing yards in a game.
 He tied an SEC record a week later against the Georgia State Panthers with eight total touchdowns.
-For the season, Daniels threw for 40 touchdowns and rushed for 10, led the NCAA with nearly 5,000 total yards, and set the FBS single-season passer rating record.
+For the season Daniels threw 40 touchdowns and rushed for 10, led the team in rushing yards and the NCAA with nearly 5,000 total yards, and set the FBS single-season passer rating record.
 His performance earned him the 2023 Heisman Trophy and Walter Camp Award among other college football player of the year awards; he was the third LSU player to win the Heisman after Billy Cannon in 1959 and Joe Burrow in 2019.
 He also won the Davey O'Brien, Manning, and Johnny Unitas Golden Arm awards, earned Consensus All-American and All-SEC honors, and was named the SEC's offensive player and male athlete of the year.
 Daniels sat out of the ReliaQuest Bowl in January to prepare for the NFL draft.
-He finished his college career with 16,000 total yards in 55 games, ranking top ten in FBS history.
+He finished his college career playing in 55 games with 16,000 total yards, ranking top ten in FBS history.